-On this day in 1918, United States Corporal Alvin C. York reportedly kills over 20 German soldiers and captures an additional 132 at the head of a small detachment in the Argonne Forest near the Meuse River in France.
-The exploits later earned York the Congressional Medal of Honor.
+On October 8, 1918, United States Corporal Alvin C. York reportedly kills over 20 German soldiers and captures an additional 132 at the head of a small detachment in the Argonne Forest near the Meuse River in France.
+The exploits later earned York the Medal of Honor.

 As York wrote in his diary of his subsequent actions: “[T]hose machine guns were spitting fire and cutting down the undergrowth all around me something awful….
 I didn’t have time to dodge behind a tree or dive into the brush, I didn’t even have time to kneel or lie down….
 As soon as the machine guns opened fire on me, I began to exchange shots with them.
 In order to sight me or to swing their machine guns on me, the Germans had to show their heads above the trench, and every time I saw a head I just touched it off.
 All the time I kept yelling at them to come down.
 I didn’t want to kill any more than I had to.
 But it was they or I. And I was giving them the best I had.”